shawn-vision/shawn-vision.github.io/_hydrodynamics/3_vegetation.md

 ### Why vegetation changes turbulence

 Vegetation acts as <strong>boundary roughness with structure</strong>: it extracts momentum, reshapes turbulence, and reorganizes mixing pathways.
-These changes alter not only mean flow profiles, but also how sediments, nutrients, and contaminants are transported and removed.
+These changes alter not only mean velocity profiles, but also how sediments, nutrients, and contaminants are transported and removed.

 <div style="